The definitive interpretation of the jazz standard that is the Rom-Com.

 Jazz music is defined by two things: theory and practice.
 The theory is the rules that govern the written music; the practice is the virtuosity of the musicians who play the music.
 Classic jazz songs are called “standards”: they’re the songs all jazz musicians know, and which each artist can express their individual style with their own “interpretation”.

 Interpretations can range from being rigidly structured, to heavily improvised.
 At one end, all the players, from the rhythm section to the horns, must follow the band leader’s direction; at the other end, the individual players lean on their years of learning, practise, understanding and thinking about the myriad relationships between notes, scales, modes and rhythms, to “riff” on the music as written, to play with the form, to whimsically explore ideas.
 In short: interpretation can range from sticking to the script, to playing with or around it.
+As a result, there’s the adage, “There are no wrong notes in jazz” – yet even if that were true, were it so simple it would mean that anyone could do it, everything would be jazz, and no single interpretation would stand out, much less be considered definitive.
+Yet even a casual listener can hear a difference between Ella Fitzgerald and Bing Crosby, Billie Holiday and Frank Sinatra, John Coltrane and Miles Davis, when each interprets the same standard.

-If the romantic comedy is the standard, then When Harry Met Sally is, from Nora Ephron‘s script, to Rob Reiner‘s direction, to Billy Crystal and Meg Ryan‘s performances, the full spectrum of interpretation.
+If the romantic comedy is a standard in movies, then When Harry Met Sally is, from Nora Ephron‘s script, to Rob Reiner‘s direction, to Billy Crystal and Meg Ryan‘s performances, the full spectrum of interpretation.
 The film announces itself as a romantic comedy, but it plays with, and around, just about every trope of its purported genre.
 Harry and Sally’s meet-cute happens more than once, over more than a decade; the obstacle to their romance is not some contrived sub-plot, but their own friendship; and that friendship is all about the unromantic aspects of their personalities.
 (In the original ending, which Reiner changed during production, Harry and Sally don’t end even up together.)
 The comedy in their dialogue is all about demystifying and disappointing romantic expectations – which, in the final film version, makes their romance all the more inevitable.

 Like the best romantic comedies, When Harry Met Sally isn’t all that romantic, and is actually a comedy.